Office in University Center for the Arts, Room 120

 Courses in music appreciation, music theory fundamentals, and ensembles are open to all students regardless of major.

 - Ability to perform music from a variety of historical/ style periods appropriate to the area of specialization, and exhibit the appropriate skills for musical self-expression in juried performances, public concerts, and other performance situations.
-These skills include: techniques, musicianship, tone, diction/articulation, style, interpretation, and artistry.
+These skills include: technique, musicianship, tone, diction/articulation, style, interpretation, sight-reading, rhythm, and artistry.

 - Understanding of the common elements and organizational patterns of music, including musical forms, processes, and structures.

-Students are also expected to learn music literature from all periods through aural and score analysis.
+- Students are also expected to learn music literature from all periods through aural and score analysis.
 Performance skills are tested at the end of the sophomore year and in a graduation recital if required by the degree option.
 Some programs require satisfactory completion of supervised student teaching, an internship, or a senior project.
-In addition, all students must pass a piano proficiency examination.

-The undergraduate music curricula at CSU can lead to personally fulfilling careers as music educators, music therapists, performers, composers, and conductors.
+The professional undergraduate music curricula at CSU can lead to personally fulfilling careers as music educators, music therapists, performers, composers, private teachers, and entrepreneurs.
 Music graduates from CSU have successfully gained employment in public and private schools, hospitals and institutions, and as professional performers and composers, and/or have advanced to outstanding graduate programs throughout the United States.

 In addition to applying to CSU through the Office of Admissions, a successful audition with CSU Music faculty is required for entrance into the B.M. concentrations.
 Please visit the music website for Music Audition Information.

 Music Program Fee